-The images of war and migration are mainly based on the images that are being circulated in mainstream and social media.
-Although, these violent and manipulative images form an important element of public opinion concerning the migration flux and war, they are definitely not direct representations of reality.
-We are living within the time of image culture, our sense of reality is post-produced and it produces itself from images and screens over and over.
+Images of war and migration are mainly based on the images that are being circulated in mainstream and social media.
+Although these violent and often manipulative images form an important element of public opinion concerning migration flux and war, they are definitely not direct representations of reality.
 How to represent reality?
-Can we talk about the reality in the time of image culture?
+Can we even talk about reality in our time of image culture?